webdriverio/webdriverio/readme.md

 - [The protocol](http://code.google.com/p/selenium/wiki/JsonWireProtocol)

 # Change log
+- 2011-11-08: Bindings added: moveTo, elementIdLocationInView, elementIdName.
+Helper methods added: getTagName, getLocationInView, moveToObject.
+Also added some tests.
-- 2011-11-07: Found bug that caused the incompatibility with Selenium Grid 2
+- 2011-11-07: Found bug that caused the incompatibility with Selenium Grid 2.
-- 2011-11-05: Added suport for desiredCapabilities when calling the remote() method (only available in the init() method before)
+- 2011-11-05: Added suport for desiredCapabilities when calling the remote() method (only available in the init() method before).

 ## License